-According to many Skeptics, volcanoes release more Carbon Dioxide than humans, therefore, any human release of the gas is trivial and does not contribute to Global Warming.
-However, according to the United States Geologic Service, we have released 100 times more CO2 than volcanoes.
-The United States Geological Survey (USGS) states:
+According to many Skeptics, volcanoes release more Carbon Dioxide into the atmosphere than humans, therefore, any human release of the gas is trivial and does not contribute to Global Warming.
+However, according to the United States Geological Survey (USGS), humans currently release 100 times more CO2 than volcanoes.
+They state:

-Figure 1: The proportion of volcanic emissions of CO2 (small illustration) compared to human emissions (Large gray illustration).
+Figure 1: The proportion of volcanic emissions of CO2 (Small gray illustration) compared to human emissions (Large gray illustration).
 Courtesy of Skepticals Science.